From our Chair: Adapting flood protection to climate change

 Flood protection works in the region

-Environment Canterbury manages 59 river control and land drainage schemes that collectively cover over 1,000km of rivers, many smaller streams and over 760km of rural open drains.
+Our regional council (Environment Canterbury) manages 59 river control and land drainage schemes that collectively cover over 1,000km of rivers, many smaller streams and over 760km of rural open drains.
 It also manages a 663km network of stopbanks.

 Canterbury’s largest flood protection scheme, the Waimakariri–Eyre–Cust scheme, provides flood protection from the Waimakariri River to the greater Christchurch area, protecting some $118 billion of assets.